Welcome to the Aiki-Aikido blog

 This blog is about Aikido, the way with Aiki.

 At first I 1 started this blog to get my thoughts about Aikido sorted and organized.
-Then I thought that maybe some of this might also be of interest to my students and maybe to other persons as well.
+Then I thought that maybe some of this might also be of interest to my students and maybe to others as well.

 "Aikido, the way with Aiki,